telerik/kendo-ui-core/docs/controls/editors/dropdownlist/troubleshoot/troubleshooting.md

 This page provides solutions for common problems you may encounter while working with the Kendo UI DropDownList widget.

+## DataSource

+### Selected Item Lost When Bound to Shared DataSource

 > **Important**
+>
 > This issue can also be observed in [Kendo UI ComboBox]({% slug troubleshooting_common_issues_combobox_kendoui %}) and [Kendo UI MultiSelect]({% slug troubleshooting_common_issues_multiselect_kendoui %}).
 The solution demonstrated in the examples below is fully applicable to the case of them both as well.

-## DataSource

-### Selected Item Lost When Bound to Shared DataSource

 The selected item of the widget is directly related to the data source view.
 If it does not contain the selected item, then the widget will remove its current value.
+Such behavior is expected.

+**Solution**

-This behavior is expected and the solution is to use separate data sources.
+Use separate data sources.

 The example below demonstrates a sample issue.